HeatherEisan/configurable-locator/README.md

 ====================
 ***The Configurable Locator is a replacement to the [Configurable Place Finder application](https://github.com/Esri/configurable-place-finder)***

 The Configurable Locator application is a configuration of ArcGIS for Server and a JavaScript application that allows the public to locate parks, recreational opportunities boat ramps etc. in their community.
-This repo contains six unique application configurations: Parks Finder, Parks Locator, Water Access Locator, Events Calendar, Event Locator, and Wildlife Management Access Locator.
+This repo contains eight unique application configurations: Parks Finder, Parks Locator, Water Access Locator, Events Calendar, Event Locator, and Wildlife Management Access Locator.

 **Park and Recreation Locator (Local Government)** is a configuration of ArcGIS Server and a JavaScript application that allows citizens to locate park and recreation opportunities in their community.[Try the Parks Finder application](http://links.esri.com/localgovernment/tryit/ParkLocator/)